 Interesting facts

-- Sadie in the comic was 35 years old;
+- In the comic, Sadie was 35 years old.

-How to celebrate
+How to take part

-When is Sadie Hawkins Day celebrated in 2022?
+When is Sadie Hawkins Day in 2025?

 Sadie Hawkins Day is observed on November 13 each year.